smathur-splunk/workshops/docs/custom_find.md

 	| Query `dimension:value` pair | `https://api.<realm>.signalfx.com/v2/dimension?query=<dim>:<val>` |
 	| Check if property exists | `https://api.<realm>.signalfx.com/v2/dimension?query=_exists_:<prop>` |

 	*NOTE: The arguments that are passed in the cURL statement must be URL encoded.
-To find the correct URL encoding for the customer name, refer to [this guide](https://www.w3schools.com/tags/ref_urlencode.ASP).
+To find the correct URL encoding, refer to [this guide](https://www.w3schools.com/tags/ref_urlencode.ASP).
 For example: `Buttercup, Inc.` is encoded as `Buttercup%2C%20Inc%2E`.*

 2. As an example, try querying the custom metric that you created in the previous section.